carlosmalt/2021/_includes/front.md

 of reproducibility in broad areas of computational science and data exploration, with special emphasis on issues in which community collaboration can be essential for adopting novel methodologies, techniques and frameworks aimed at addressing some of the challenges we face today.
 The workshop brings together researchers and experts to share experiences and advance the state of the art in the reproducible evaluation of computer systems, featuring contributed papers and invited talks.

+> **_In order to maximize participation from the community, the
+> workshop will be live streamed, and remote participation in the
+> discussions will be possible._**

 ## Topics